 The U.S. Department of State sets the rates and allowances for project personnel working outside the U.S. on projects funded by federal dollars.
 You can view a list of allowances by location.
 If you have specific questions about allowances, please email firstname.lastname@example.org

-Do expatriates and non-U.S. foreign-based workers receive the same allowances and benefits?
+Do U.S. citizens and non-U.S. citizens receive the same allowances and benefits?

 This varies by country, position and person.
 Typically, only U.S. personnel are provided allowances set by the U.S. Department of State.
-Project personnel who are citizens of the project location would receive benefits customary for the culture.
+Project personnel who are citizens of the project location would receive benefits customary for the culture, such as 13th month salary, living allowances, private healthcare, and pension.
 Global Operations can help determine what allowances and benefits would apply.

-What is Value-Added Tax (VAT), and is ASU subject to this tax?
+What are VAT and GST and is ASU subject to these taxes?

-Value-Added Tax (VAT) is a sales tax that may be assessed on goods and services.
+Value-Added Tax (VAT) and Goods and Services Tax (GST) are sales taxes that may be assessed on goods and services in other countries.
 ASU may be responsible for payment of this tax.
 ASU prefers that this tax not flow-down to ASU as a prime or pass-through recipient of federal funds.

-During proposal development, we recommend checking to see if the sponsor resides in a country where VAT could be applied to ASU.
+During proposal development, we recommend reviewing the project location’s applicable consumption taxes as well as the sponsor’s rules regarding the payment of foreign taxes.
 The Worldwide VAT, GST and Sales Tax Guide contains country-specific information.

-Where can I find resources about foreign travel?
+Where can I find resources about international travel?

-For questions related to foreign travel, or the Fly America Act, see Foreign Travel on the Global Operations website or email email@example.com.
+For questions related to international travel, or the Fly America Act, see International Travel on the Global Operations website or email email@example.com.
 You may also visit International Collaborations and Travel hosted by the Office of Research Integrity and Assurance.

-For travel to high risk areas (Levels 3-4 with the U.S. Department of State), please contact firstname.lastname@example.org for information regarding recommended and required security protocols and additional costs.
-We recommend that you submit a travel request to a high-risk area at least one month in advance.
+For travel to high risk areas (Levels 3-4 with the U.S. Department of State), visit Know Your Destination or contact firstname.lastname@example.org.We recommend that you submit a travel request to a high risk area at least one month in advance.